Terms & Conditions of Trade

 If for any reason you should cancel a confirmed order, you will be charged only for the work done prior to the time of cancellation (if any.)
 If the garments have not been sourced, and no other work has yet been done on the order, there is no charge for cancellation; any advance payments made will be refunded in full.
 If we have already sourced the garments, you will be liable to pay our supplier’s returns charge (which is normally 20% of the wholesale price of the garments) plus the cost of the return delivery.
 If colour-separations have been performed, and/or screens made, you will be liable for the relevant charges.
 If garments have already been printed, you will be liable to pay the full quoted price for the number of garments already printed plus the screen and any other set-up charges.

 Please pay the invoice within the time indicated in the Payment Terms.
-Our preferred methods of payment are debit card, credit card or cheque, but we can accept direct bank transfers if you would prefer to use that method.
+Our preferred methods of payment are BACS transfer, debit card, credit card or cheque.
 Cheque payments returned unpaid by our bank must be settled within 5 days of our notifying you of the problem; we reserve the right to charge a £10 administration fee per unpaid cheque.

 We reserve the right